9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 3/Terms/threat intelligence.md

 It can be difficult for organizations to efficiently manage large volumes of threat intelligence.
 Organizations can leverage a **[[threat intelligence platform (TIP)]]** which is an application that collects, centralizes, and analyzes threat intelligence from different sources.
 TIPs provide a centralized platform for organizations to identify and prioritize relevant threats and improve their security posture.

 **Note**: Threat intelligence data feeds are best used to add context to detections.
 They should not drive detections completely and should be assessed before applied to an organization.

+Security analysts need a way to expand the use of IoCs so that they can add context to alerts. **[[Threat intelligence]]** is evidence-based threat information that provides context about existing or emerging threats.
+By accessing additional information related to IoCs, security analysts can expand their viewpoint to observe the bigger picture and construct a narrative that helps inform their response actions.